November Waterfall Tour

 - $250 per person

-Join State Naturalist Randy Hedgepath and Naturalist Holly Taylor on a three-day exploration of some of our most beautiful state waterfalls.
-This outdoor adventure features the waterfalls at Fall Creek Falls State Park and the spectacular beauty of Piney Falls and Lost Creek.
+Join State Naturalist Randy Hedgepath and Naturalist Holly Taylor on a three-day, two-night exploration of some of our most beautiful state waterfalls.
+This outdoor adventure features the waterfalls at Fall Creek Falls State Park and the spectacular beauty of Piney Falls and Northrup Falls.
 We will conclude the tour with a visit to Ozone Falls and Black Mountain State Natural Areas.
 The tours focus on the beauty and history of these majestic falls and include legends and folklore, and other educational and interpretive programs unique to each location.
-Tour begins at 1:00 PM on Friday and ends at noon on Sunday.
+Tour begins at 1:00 PM on Wednesday and ends at noon on Friday.

 WE LOOK FORWARD TO SEEING YOU!

-1:00 PM: The group will load up for the first excursion, to Colditz Cove State Natural Area, 35 miles north of Crossville.
-The 1.50-mile hike includes some slopes with big rocks, a spectacular rock shelter, and beautiful Northrup Falls.
-We will return to Cumberland Mountain by 5 PM.
+1:00 PM: The group will load in the vans for the first excursion, which will be to Colditz Cove State Natural Area 35 miles north of Crossville.
+There will be a 1.5-mile walk which includes some slopes with big rocks but has a spectacular rock shelter and beautiful Northrup Falls.
+We will return to Cumberland Mountain State Park by 5:00 PM.

-8:30 AM Depart for the tour of Fall Creek Falls State Park including Cane Creek Falls, Cane Creek Cascades, Fall Creek Falls, and Piney Falls.
+8:30 AM: Depart for a tour of Fall Creek Falls State Park including Cane Creek Falls, Cane Creek Cascades, Fall Creek Falls, and Piney Falls.
 On the return trip, we will visit the remote and wild Lost Creek Falls.
-There are short walks at each falls of less than a half-mile, but there will be steep rocky terrain.
-The longest trek will be to the base of Fall Creek Falls which is a rugged .80 mile hike.
-We will return to Cumberland Mountain by 5 PM.
+Walks at each of the falls are less than a half-mile but there will be steep rocky terrain.
+The longest walk will be to the base of Fall Creek Falls which is a rugged .8 mile hike.
+We will return to Cumberland Mountain by 5:00 PM.

-8:30 AM: Excursion to the Ozone Falls and Black Mountain State Natural Areas.
-The walk at Black Mountain is about 1.50 miles roundtrip but has an impressive sweeping panoramic view.
-The walk at Ozone is less than a quarter-mile, but the best view is from under the bluff, which is steep and rocky.
-The tour will conclude when we return to Cumberland Mountain by 1 PM.
+8:30 AM: Excursion to Ozone Falls and Black Mountain State Natural Areas.
+Our walk at Ozone is less than .25 miles but the best view is from under the bluff which is steep and rocky.
+Our walk at Black Mountain is about a 1.5-mile roundtrip but has a wonderful sweeping panoramic view.
+The tour will conclude when we return to Cumberland Mountain by 1:00 PM.

 All times are Central time.